polar-app/polar-app/_posts/2020-02-03-anki-vs-ankiapp.md

 <img src="https://i.imgur.com/s3hmhWJ.png" class="img-fluid">

-# Is AnkiApp trying to make you believe they are Anki?
+# AnkiApp is Ripping Off Anki

 On Friday, Redditor u/farazyashar launched a [discussion](https://www.reddit.com/r/Anki/comments/ewoir7/trademark_lawsuit_against_ankiapp/) in the Anki subreddit about a potential lawsuit against AnkiApp (Admium).
 The main rationale behind it is a potential infringement on the name Anki and clear confusion between Anki and AnkiApp (Admium)